Diversity, Equity & Inclusion

 - Ongoing efforts are under way to enhance accessibility on campus, include ADA-accessible accommodations, automatic door openers, increased privacy and all-gender spaces in dorm facilities, and improved campus lighting to ensure a safe and inclusive environment.

-- A Working Group on Campus Accommodations is reviewing program housing documents and procedures to produce recommendations for greater inclusivity with respect to language, facilities, and campus space use.
+- In summer 2019, a Working Group on Campus Accommodations reviewed program housing documents and procedures to produce recommendations for greater inclusivity with respect to language, facilities, and campus space use.

 The VCFA Young Writers Network